Boeren-Leidse met sleutels

 Synonyms: Farmers Leiden, Leidse kaas, Leyden cheese, Boeren-Leidse kaas, Boeren-Leidse, cumin cheese, Leyden, Boeren-Leidse met sleutels, Boeren Leidenkaas

 Boeren-Leidse met sleutels (also known as Boeren Leidenkaas ) is traditional farm-made Leidse kaas protected by a PDO (Protected Designation of Origin) certification.
-For more than 500 centuries, the production of the cheese has taken place in the vicinity of the Sleutelstad Leiden.
+For more than 500 centuries, the production of this Dutch cheese has taken place in the vicinity of the Sleutelstad Leiden.

 Traditional Boeren-Leidse is cumin infused semi-hard farm cheese with a firm and somewhat crumbly texture.
 This is because it is prepared from raw, semi-skimmed milk with a fat content between 30 and 40%.
 It is aged for at least 3 months and up to 24.
 The wheels are covered in a red-brown, waxed natural rind, which is not suitable for eating.
 Boeren-Leidse met sleutels can be easily recognized by the crossed keys logo imprinted on it by the Members of the "Association of Farmers Leiden Kaasmakers".